jahtx/jameshernandez.net/markdown-pages/1016/index.md

 ```
 </CodeSection>

 Nice!
-For good measure, make sure you wrap the entire thing in an `h1` tag so accessibiilty tools know it's the primary header.
+For good measure, make sure you wrap the entire thing in an `h1` tag so accessibilty tools know it's the primary header.

 <CodeSection height='20' darkTheme="prism-coldark-dark" lightTheme="prism-ghcolors">
 ```html